mihinN/blog/themes/cactus/exampleSite/content/posts/2016-12-08-ruby-notes.md

 ## !和?

-The exclamation point (!, sometimes pronounced aloud as "bang!") indicates something potentially destructive, that is to say, something that can change the value of what it touches.
+The exclamation point (!, sometimes sdsfsfsfpronounced aloud as "bang!") indicates something potentially destructive, that is to say, something that can change the value of what it touches.
 ```
 ruby> s1 = "forth"
   "forth"